Is Your Dental Practice Ready for the New HIPAA Security Rule?

 • Store highly sensitive patient data

+This is where everything ties together.
 Your ability to meet the new HIPAA requirements depends on your:

 • Dental IT infrastructure